clearwind-ca/service-catalog/docs/installing.md

 You will also need a Postgres container to persist your data.

+Tasks are managed through a celery backend.
+The docker container installs a non-persisted Redis instance in the container.
+However you could connect to another celery backend elsewhere.

 ## Environment variables

 Where possible configuration is done through environment variables which alter the settings files.
 Some of these settings are specific to the Service Catalog, but some are [common to all Django projects and the documentation](https://docs.djangoproject.com/en/4.1/ref/settings/) covers those.